top of page

 Our clients are a productive and pragmatic audience, basically anyone who needs from one, to n computing instances.
 This audience is clearly segmented into five types of users:

-1) Advertisers - Coffee Pie® Ads (B2B): High-net-worth corporate clients who want to save money on their computing infrastructure while promoting their products and/or services by paying for highly targeted advertising space and optimizing their investment in Digital Marketing and Advertising.
+1) Advertisers - Coffee Pie® Ads (B2B): High-net-worth corporate clients who want to save money on their computing infrastructure while promoting their products and/or services by paying for highly targeted advertising space, optimizing their investment in digital marketing and advertising, directly from their marketing department or through publishers, generally experts on advertising, market segmentation, digital marketing, etc.

-2) Subscribers (B2C): Clients with or without an organizational structure, but who cannot afford interruptions (ads) or are not interested in contracting advertising, but are interested in monthly and/or annual subscriptions.
+2) Subscribers (B2C): Clients with or without an organizational structure, who cannot afford interruptions (ads) or are not interested in contracting advertising, but are interested in weekly, monthly or annual validity credit packages.

 3) Public Sector (B2G): State-subsidized users, primarily educational institutions and some NGOs.

-4) Internet Service Providers (ISP): These are intermediaries in communication via fiber optic, satellite, copper, or any other method, who wish to provide Codec Terminals ⌨️ to their users along with their Internet subscription, so that they do not have to purchase a traditional computer, thus increasing access and demand for the service.
+4) Internet Service Providers (ISP): These are intermediaries in communication via optical fiber, satellite, copper or any other method, who wish to provide codec terminals ⌨️ to their users along with their internet subscription, so that they don't have to purchase a traditional computer, thus increasing the access and the demand of the service.

-5) Manufacturers: These are organizations and companies in the manufacturing sector that develop products compatible with our Transparent and Royalty-free Technological Ecosystem, but that don't have their own repairing and recycling infrastructure.
-We offer them services such as maintenance preventive and corrective, repair, remanufacturing and recycling so that they can put their devices back on the market without polluting the environment.
+5) Manufacturers: These are organizations and companies in the manufacturing sector that develop products compatible with our technological ecosystem through leasing or subscription, but that don't have their own repairing and recycling infrastructure.
+We offer them services such as preventive and corrective maintenance, tune up, repair, remanufacturing, recycling and/or final disposition, so their devices won't end polluting the environment.

 Our Goal:

-Reach 100 million users over all Latam, reduce the related e-waste up to 97%, and carry out an Initial Public Offering (IPO) on the Colombian Stock Exchange by 2030 at most, so that virtually any individual, organization or company can contribute their "grain of salt" and be part of this wonderful project.
+By 2030 reach 100 million users across all American continent, minimizing electronic waste related to computing industry by 90%, making an initial public offering (IPO) on the Colombian Stock Exchange (BVC), so that virtually any individual, organization or company can contribute with their "grain of sand" and be part of this wonderful project.
+By 2040, we will reach 1 billion users worldwide.
+By 2050, we will guarantee access to an internet-connected terminal for every human being on the Earth's crust.

 Macro Roles

-• Owner Company: This is the company that owns 51% or more of the stock market shares and therefore has control and decision-making authority over the Coffee Pie® Ecosystem's intellectual property (Examples of potential owners: Microsoft, IBM, Apple, AMD, Intel, Nvidia, ARM, Starlink, Millicom, América Móvil, Huawei, Lenovo, AST Space Mobile, etc.).
+• Owner Company: This is the company that owns 51% or more of the stock market shares and therefore has control and decision-making authority over the Coffee Pie® Ecosystem's intellectual property (examples of potential owners and/or shareholders: EPM™, Microsoft™, Oracle™, IBM™, Apple™, AMD™, Intel™, Nvidia™, ARM™, Starlink™, Millicom™, América Móvil™, Huawei™, Dell™, Lenovo™, HPE™, Supermicro™, Gigabyte™, AsRock™, AST Space Mobile™, etc.).

-• Operating Company: This company is responsible for the optimal operation of the technological ecosystem, the billing, hiring and managing trained personnel, and the logistics for the delivery and collection of Nodes, Codec Terminals, Accessories, and Peripherals, preventing them from ending up in landfills and ensuring, as far as possible, their repair, remanufacturing, refurbishment, or ultimately, their dismantling for recycling.
-(This may be the owner company itself or a function outsourced to another company or companies, as determined by the Owner Company)
+• Operating Company: This company is responsible in its country for the optimal operation of the technological ecosystem, the billing, hiring and managing trained personnel, and the logistics for the delivery and collection of nodes, codec terminals, accessories, and peripherals, preventing them from ending up in landfills and ensuring, as far as possible, their repair, remanufacturing, refurbishment, or ultimately, their dismantling for recycling (this may be the owner company itself or a function outsourced to another company or companies, as determined by the owner company).

-• Partners/Allies (Providers): These are organizations and companies with considerable underutilized structured hardware capacity (server room/data center) that are willing to earn conservative profits above the national average cost (+12 ~ 15%) per capacity/time supplied (based on the use of renewable and alternative energy sources) following the standardized definition of the "Quanto" or Coffee Pie® portion.
-(They must comply with strict physical and digital security protocols, with robust cooling systems such as liquid cooling connected to HVAC.
-If you have a commissioned datacenter or under construction, contact us directly for guidance on becoming a provider, you can now profit on the underutilized capacity.
+• Partners/Allies (Providers): These are organizations and companies with considerable underutilized structured hardware capacity (server room/data center) that are willing to earn conservative profits above the national average cost plus a margin based on the Tier Level and the use of renewable and/or alternative energy sources (Tier I: +8%.
+Tier II: +10%.
+Tier III: +12%.
+Tier IV: +15%.
+Tier V with SAN + 100% Renewable and/or Alternative Energies: +18%) according to capacity/time supplied, following the standardized definition of the "Quanto" or Coffee Pie® portion.
+These must comply with strict physical and digital security protocols, with robust cooling systems such as liquid cooling connected to HVAC.
+If you have a commissioned datacenter or under construction, contact us directly for guidance on becoming a provider, you can now profit on the unused infrastructure.

-• Publishers: These are intermediaries between Advertisers and the Operating Company.
-They are those who are familiar with the Offer and are willing to bid in the request auctions (biddings), using the user's public segmentation profile, without sharing their personal data in any way (Example of Publishers: Alphabet, Meta, Amazon, X, TikTok, Apple, Netflix, etc.).
-The company that makes the highest bid is displayed to the user (impression).
+• Publishers: These are expert intermediaries between advertisers and the operating company.
+They are those who are familiar with the offer and are willing to bid in the users requests auctions (biddings), using the user's public segmentation profile, without sharing their personal data in any way (example of publishers: Alphabet™ Ads, Meta™ Ads, Bing™ Ads, X™ Ads, TikTok™ Ads, Netflix™ Ads, etc).
+The company that makes the highest bid is displayed to the user (bid per impression).

-• Advertisers: These are organizations/companies that wish to advertise directly without going through Publishers.
-That is, they pay to display their product, service, or message to a highly targeted public, but without the specialized segmentation optimizations that Publishers usually offer (advanced knowledge in Digital Marketing and Manual Market Segmentation is required, or a specialized AI).
+• Advertisers: These are organizations/companies that wish to advertise directly without going through publishers.
+That is, they pay to display their product, service, or message to a highly targeted public, but without the specialized segmentation optimizations that publishers usually offer (advanced knowledge in digital marketing and market segmentation are required).

 Micro Roles

-• Technical Support: These are technicians with extensive knowledge of systems who provide support to suppliers, customers, and their end users.
+• Technical Support: These are technicians with extensive knowledge of systems who provide support to suppliers, customers and end users.

 • Admin: This is the individual in the end-customer organization who allocates budgets and makes purchasing decisions, generally in an administrative or financial position.